vectara/vectara-ingest/crawlers/CRAWLERS.md

 - `path`: the local folder location
 - `extensions`: list of file extensions to be included.
 If one of those extensions is '*' then all files would be crawled, disregarding any other extensions in that list.
 - `source`: a string that is added to each file's metadata under the "source" field
+- `metadata_file`: an optional CSV file for metadata.
+Each row should have a `filename` column as key to match the file in the folder, and 1 or more additional columns used as metadata.
+This file should be in the `path` folder, but will be ignored for indexing purposes.

 Note that the local path you specify is mapped into a fixed location in the docker container `/home/vectara/data`, but that is a detail of the implementation that you don't need to worry about in most cases, just specify the path to your local folder and this mapping happens automatically.